 - Flashlight: some power banks come equipped with a flashlight.
 In most cases, it’s not a very bright one, but there are exceptions in which the flashlight is very powerful, such as the Xcentz 5000mAh.

-- Waterproof: this is an important feature for people that are into camping, fishing, sailing, etc. Although many power banks are water-resistant, there aren’t many that are actually waterproof.
-You can see a selection in this article.
+- Waterproof: this is an important feature for people who are into camping, fishing, sailing, etc. Although many power banks are water-resistant, there aren’t many that are actually waterproof.

 Knowing what to avoid when shopping for a power bank can be as important as knowing what to look for.
 We suggest steering clear of knock-off power banks as they’re generally very low quality.
 This means that they won’t last very long, but most importantly they can become a real hazard by potentially starting fires.
 Spending even $10-$15 dollars more on a power bank can make a lot of difference in terms of the quality of the product you’ll get.